-PC, UP, BC, ospeed, tgetent, tgetflag, tgetnum, tgetstr, tgoto, tputs - direct curses interface to the terminfo capability database
+PC, UP, BC, ospeed, tgetent, tgetflag, tgetnum, tgetstr, tgoto, tputs - curses emulation of termcap

-#include <curses.h> #include <term.h> extern char PC; extern char * UP; extern char * BC; extern short ospeed; int tgetent(char *bp, const char *name); int tgetflag(char *id); int tgetnum(char *id); char *tgetstr(char *id, char **area); char *tgoto(const char *cap, int col, int row); int tputs(const char *str, int affcnt, int (*putc)(int));
+#include <curses.h> #include <term.h> extern char PC; extern char * UP; extern char * BC; extern short ospeed; int tgetent(char *bp, const char *name); int tgetflag(const char *id); int tgetnum(const char *id); char *tgetstr(const char *id, char **area); char *tgoto(const char *cap, int col, int row); int tputs(const char *str, int affcnt, int (*putc)(int));

 These routines are included as a conversion aid for programs that use the termcap library.
-Their parameters are the same and the routines are emulated using the terminfo database.
+Their parameters are the same, but the routines are emulated using the terminfo database.
 Thus, they can only be used to query the capabilities of entries for which a terminfo entry has been compiled.

 The tgetent routine loads the entry for name.
 It returns: 1 on success, 0 if there is no such entry (or that it is a generic type, having too little information for curses applications to run), and -1 if the terminfo database could not be found.
 This differs from the termcap library in two ways: o The emulation ignores the buffer pointer bp.
 The termcap li- brary would store a copy of the terminal description in the area referenced by this pointer.
 However, ncurses stores its termi- nal descriptions in compiled binary form, which is not the same thing. o There is a difference in return codes.
 The termcap library does not check if the terminal description is marked with the generic capability, or if the terminal description has cursor-address- ing.